-In the absence of the princes, the castle starost was in charge and the castellan, since the fourteenth century, the burgrave or his deputy ruled the castle.
-In 1278, Henry was the head of the castle in Jawor.
-In the years 1304-1309, the office of staroste was held by Hannemann, in the years 1347-1377 the function of Jawor burgrave, managing the castle’s fiefdom, was played by Peczolde von Betschow, and in the years 1377-1396 by Gunther Ronow.
-During the reigns of Henry I of Jawor, Bolko II and duchess Agnes, the representatives of the Zedlitz family, who came to Silesia at the turn of the thirteenth and fourteenth centuries, were the most often found in prince’s offices.
-After the death of princess Agnes in 1392 and the expiration of the Świdnica-Jawor line, Jawor was taken over by the starosts of the Czech kings.
+After Silesia was divided into districts, from 1301 to 1346, the castle became a stronghold of the independent Duchy of Jawor.
+In the absence of the princes, the subordinate district was managed by the starosts, and the castle by the castellans, since the 14th century by the burgrave or his deputy.
+In 1278, the administrator of the castle in Jawor was Henry.
+In the years 1304-1309 the office of starost was held by Hannemann, in the years 1347-1377 the function of the burgrave of Jawor, managing the castle fief, was performed by Peczolde von Betschow, and in the years 1377-1396 by Gunther Ronow.
+During the reigns of Henry I of Jawor, Bolek II and Duchess Agnes, the most frequent representatives of the offices were representatives of the Sedlitz family, who came to Silesia at the turn of the 13th and 14th centuries.
+The burgraves were to control the technical condition of the castle, finance construction works and account the used funds, as well as enforce the obligations of the subjects.
+After the death of Duchess Agnes in 1392 and the expiry of the Świdnica-Jawor line, Jawor was taken over by the starosts of Czech kings.

-The castle was rebuilt and destroyed many times, among others due to a fire in 1552, after 1568 and after the destruction of the Thirty Years’ War.
-The reconstruction unified the building’s and completely obliterated the original style features and defensive elements.
-In 1746, by the will of the king of Prussia, a facility for the mentally ill was established in the castle, and then a prison that functioned until 1956.
+The castle was rebuilt and destroyed many times, including in the years 1510-1538, due to a fire in 1552, after 1568 and after the destruction of the Thirty Years’ War.
+These reconstructions unified the buildings and completely obliterated the original style and defensive elements.
+The castle was constantly under the feudal supremacy of the rulers of Silesia, being the place of the principality parlaments.
+In 1746, it lost its representative functions, because at the will of the Prussian king, an institution for the mentally ill was established in the castle, and then a prison, which functioned until 1956.